ChTC and your Business – Wellbeing in the Workplace

 At ChTC we have a team of psychologists.
-We are also Coaches at Pro-Psych Coaching.
-This is an important ‘off-shoot’ of ChTC.
-Our aim is to help you create a positive work culture and promote wellbeing.
+Where appropriate we are also Coaches to help you create a positive work culture and promote wellbeing.
 Specifically, we aim to work with individuals who could suffer from stress in the workplace.
 We are seeing a significant rise in the numbers of clients suffering from work related stress.
 By the time we see these clients, they are ready to collapse and often on the point of taking sick leave or changing jobs.
 As a result, we have been prompted to develop a program specifically designed for businesses.

 Using Business Emotional Intelligence, we are able to assess the emotional ‘health’ of your staff.
 This indicates how well they know their own emotions, how easily they harness and regulate their emotions to deal with difficult situations and how much their emotions impact on others and vice versa.
 This program uses a preventative approach to combat the inevitable impact of stress at work.
 If the issues can be identified early on, staff turnover and absenteeism could drop dramatically.

 Individuals with weak emotional competencies may display some of the following behaviours:

 - avoid difficult conversations

 - become controlling and directive when they feel overwhelmed

 - shut down and remain quiet when there is conflict in a meeting